Jiuzhaigou is famous for its sparkling lakes, spectacular waterfalls, and colorful leaves. It is inscribed on UNESCO's World Heritage List.

 As autumn is the most beautiful time in Jiuzhaigou, it is the peak season.
 Hotels, flights, and English-speaking guides are in high demand.
 If you are going to visit Jiuzhaigou in fall, we recommend booking at least 2 months in advance.
 Taking some photos while visiting is a good option — see some photography tips.

-Spring (March to May): Verdant Mountains and Peach Flowers
+Spring (March to May): Budget-Friendly Time

 Temperature: 9°C (48°F) to 18°C (64°F) in the day, dropping to 6°C (43°F) on average at night